cornusandu/YT-Spammer-Purge/README.md

 Now you can run `docker-compose up` to start the container, or use the image to run on a Kubernetes cluster for example.
-To build your own version you can run this command: `docker-compose -f docker-compose.yml -f docker-compose.override.yml up --build`
+To build your own version you can run this command: `docker-compose -f docker-compose.yml -f docker-compose.override.yml up --build` (or, to build with AI features: `AI_FT=1 docker-compose -f docker-compose.yml -f docker-compose.override.yml up --build`)

 ## Instructions - Obtaining YouTube API Key